duckduckboom/cinema-tickets/README.md

 ---
 ### TDD & CI Pipeline
 - **Test-Driven Development (TDD):** I used a TDD approach and have a lot of unit tests to help pinpoint any issues.
-- **Third-party integrations** are mocked/stubbed in most tests.
+- **Third-party integrations** TicketPaymentService and SeatReservationService are mocked/stubbed in the relevant tests.
-- **Logging** is only shown when in developer mode, to keep the UX nice and clean.
+- **Logging** is only shown when in developer mode, to keep the user experience nice and clean.
 - **CI Pipeline:** Every push runs jobs that lint and test the code, and it generates a coverage report.
 See the latest at: https://duckduckboom.github.io/cinema-tickets/coverage/

 ---
 ## 📦 Dependencies (aka, What Helps This Duck Quack)

 - **winston** — Logging, but not in production.
-Keeps everything clean but is there for when you inevitably need it.
+Keeps things clean but everything is there for when you inevitably need it.
 - **jest** — Testing, because TDD.
 But seriously, the tests ensure everything works, and let you refactor without breaking anything (or at least, they show what you have broken...).
 - **eslint** — Linting to catch bugs before they become a problem.
 - **node-pty** — Lets us test the CLI, by spawning a pseudo-terminal that can simulate user interactions.